By Acodis Pharma Team on January 29, 2026

 • Lower implementation complexity than EBR or MES replacements

-• Faster time to value, often delivering ROI within 6–12 months
+• Faster time to value, often within 6–12 months

 • Scales well across multiple sites without heavy integration